 New Year’s Eve in Osaka

-We arrived around lunchtime, and the place was already buzzing.
+We arrived around lunchtime, and the area was already buzzing with activity.
 But before any celebrations could take place, we needed to eat!

 Food in Dotonbori

 Dotonbori is was a great place for food.
 We arrived a few hours early (T-6 hours to midnight!) to explore Dotonbori and the perfect restaurant for dinner.
 With so much choice, we were struggling to choose.